ShuhuaGao/MTCBCN/README.md

    ```julia
    include("example/example.jl")
    ```
-   for examples in the paper, or
+   to check examples in the paper; or
    ```julia
    include("T-LGL/T_LGL.jl")
    ```
-   for an additional biological network example presented in the supplementary document at [T-LGL](./script/T-LGL)
+   for an additional biological network example, i.e., the T-LGL network.